 Illinois is the second-most corrupt state in the nation, according to the University of Illinois-Chicago.
 And corruption costs the state economy at least $550 million per year.
 But the size and scope of government corruption is nothing new for Illinoisans.

 What is new?
 Powerful Illinois lawmakers, Chicago aldermen, local mayors and business interests are involved in what appears to be one of the most wide-ranging federal corruption investigations in state history.
-This report is a continuously updated list of individuals and organizations that have been questioned, targeted, investigated, arrested, indicted or convicted as part of law enforcement’s anti-corruption activity in Illinois in 2019.
+This report is a continuously updated list of individuals and organizations that have been questioned, targeted, investigated, arrested, indicted or convicted as part of law enforcement’s anti-corruption activity in Illinois from 2019-2020.

 In addition to knowing the faces of corruption, Illinoisans should understand the structural factors that give rise to misconduct in government, and know that the state could go a long way toward shedding its corrupt image by adopting policies that are common in other states.
 The Illinois Policy Institute supports the following anti-corruption reform measures, many of which were recommended in a 2009 statereleased following the indictment of former Gov. Rod Blagojevich: